-As a major partner in French sport for more than 27 years, ENGIE has reaffirmed its unwavering support for French athletes.
+As a key partner in French sport for more than 30 years, ENGIE is reaffirming its unwavering support for French athletes at the heart of our regions.